نسخه فارسی

 Since 1974, the miracle of the Quran has been mathematically unveiled.
 The miracle of the holy Quran is the numbers and secrets of numbers in the Quran, because every letter of this Book, point by point, is dictated from another world or dimension beyond our own.
 This book is so extraordinary that the Seven Wonders of the World pale in comparison.
 The Pyramids of Egypt and the Hanging Gardens of Babylon, are not as astonishing as this book.

 You should consider this point that fourteen centuries ago, the [modern] alphabet as we know it did not exist.
 I do not know in which century, people started using the modern alphabets.
 For instance, in those times, if they wanted to say A, they used Alef, Alef means one.
-The system was based on “Abjad” notation, [An abjad is a writing system in which only consonants are represented].
+The system was based on “Abjad” notation, [An abjad is a numeral writing system in which only consonants are represented].
 For example:

 • Alif (ا) was considered 1,